fenton1000/mf-portfolio-three-electric-car-survey/README.md

 * Lucidchart was used to prepare the logic flow chart.

 * Google Chrome was used as the main web browser both for accessing the IDE and the repository as well as to view the application on Heroku during development.

+## 10. Deployment

+   ### 10.1 via github

+1. The Code Institute python essentials project template was accessed on github at https://github.com/Code-Institute-Org/python-essentials-template and the Use this Template button clicked to create a project-specific repository.

+2. All files and documents pushed from Gitpod appear in the repository.

+   ### 10.2 via gitpod

+The site was developed in gitpod as follows:

+1. From the github repository created for the project the Gitpod button installed as a chrome browser extension was clicked.
+A Gitpod workspace was created.

+2. To view the ongoing development in the terminal, the command python3 run.py was entered in the IDE terminal.

+3. At regular appropriate intervals the latest version of the code was saved via the git add and git commit commands.
+Appropriate commit messages were added to control the revisions.

+4. The git push command was used to push all committed code and documentation to the repository for secure storage.

+   ### 10.3 via Heroku

+* The application is deployed to Heroku in the form of a web page with a mock terminal interface.
+This page is created by code in the python essentials template provided by Code Institute.

+* Prior to deployment the requirements.txt file is updated by typing the command pip3 freeze > requirements.txt to the terminal and following this all outstanding commits are pushed to the github repository.

+* In Heroku a new project is created to host the application.

+* Within this project in the settings section the Config Vars area is updated by adding the following:

+1. A key named CREDS is created and the full creds.json file content is copied into this as the value.

+2. A key named PORT is created and it is given the value 8000.

+* Within the project settings area two buildpacks are added in the following order:

+1. python

+2. nodejs

+* In the Deploy section the option to connect to github is chosen, the repository name is found and clicked on.

+* The option to deploy from the main branch is chosen and the project is deployed.
+This may take a few moments.

+* Once deployed a button linking to the site is provided.
+When clicked it leads to the deployed application and the page address can be copied and provided as a link to the site/application.

+* The live site/application can be accessed <a href="https://mf-pp3-electric-car-survey.herokuapp.com/" target="_blank">here</a>